SuavecitoInc/netsuite-to-shopify-product-lambda/README.md

 > This is an AWS Lambda to create Shopify Products from NetSuite Items.
 It leverages the AWS Cloud Development Kit (CDK) for streamlined deployment on AWS.

+This is the "backend" for the [NetSuite Item to Shopify Product - SuiteLet](https://github.com/SuavecitoInc/netsuite-item-to-shopify-product-suitelet).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands